CodeCoupler Webpack Hello World

 Watch Changes

-Changes will trigger a rebuild and a page reload.
+These changes will trigger a rebuild and a page reload.

 Now start a terminal and type: